 (Your keyboard and mouse work for you, not the other way around.
 Why are you accommodating them and leaning towards them?
-If you frequently lean forward, then all of the weight of your upper body is not concentrated on your lower spine.
+If you frequently lean forward, then all of the weight of your upper body is concentrated on your lower spine, which increases the risk for back discomfort.
 If you lean back into the chair, then the backrest of the chair absorbs most of the weight of your upper body.
 Seriously…it works.)

 -Bring the keyboard and mouse towards you, so you can work with your shoulders relaxed, elbows about 90-degrees, and your wrists straight.
 [WRINKLES ARE BAD!]